Author: chanie

 Pinterest

-Giveaway is open to residents of the U.S. and Canada only.
-Winner will be chosen at random at 10:00 AM EST on Monday, November 10th, 2014.
+Giveaway is open to U.S. residents (for international entries, prize can only be shipped in the U.S.).
+Winner will be chosen at random at 10:00 AM EST on Tuesday, January 6th, 2015.

 Post a comment